How I Almost Got Murdered Over Paint

 Lastly, the fireplace mantel we added a few years ago got an extension.
+Because this side of the fireplace goes all the way to the ceiling, I wanted to play on the asymmetry and make it more of a design focal point.
 Not only was the mantel a design decision, it hides all the cords to our TV!

-Now I know most designers will shutter at the thought of making a TV the focal point of a room, but we are real people with shows to binge on Netflix 🙂
+Now I know most designers will cringe at the thought of making a TV the focal point of a room, but we are real people with shows to binge on Netflix 🙂

 Join me again next week to see how the rest of our makeover is coming along and to make sure no one gets murdered over paint!
 I have some furniture DIYs in the works and a few changes for our wet bar 😉

-If you enjoyed How I Almost Got Murdered Over Paint, please share it on Facebook or hover over an image and save to Pinterest!
-And if you don’t already follow me on Instagram, Pinterest, or Facebook, I would love for us to be friends!
+If you enjoyed this blog post How I Almost Got Murdered Over Paint, please share it with your friends on Facebook or hover over an image and save to Pinterest!
+And if you don’t already follow me on Instagram, Pinterest, TikTok, or Facebook, I would love for us to be friends!